Skip to content

 • 2 tablespoons olive oil, optional

-• 2 peeled small diced yellow onions
+• 2 medium-sized peeled small diced yellow onions

-• 3 thinly sliced leeks
+• 3 thinly sliced leeks, white part only

 • 4 finely minced garlic cloves

-• 3 peeled medium diced carrots
+• 3 peeled medium-diced carrots

 • 3 medium diced celery stalks